spawnfest/perforator2/README.md

 We need add a project which does some performance unit testing.

-The Perforator tools has some sample performance testing modules, so let's try it, use git@github.com:Spawnfest2012/perforator.git as your repo and keep keep the default build steps.
+The Perforator tools has some sample performance testing modules, so let's try it, use git@github.com:Spawnfest2012/perforator.git as your repo and keep the default build steps.

 Do a few builds and click around, you should experience some fabulous